Electronic monitoring: Important information for employers

 The employer is like an approved sponsor of the offender/defendant and someone who the Court expects will be a positive influence and will not intentionally allow or support non-compliance with the terms and conditions of the electronically monitored sentence, order or bail conditions.

-Yes.
-If monitoring equipment is installed at the worksite the employer must agree to any Corrections or monitoring company staff visiting the offender/defendant at all times.
+If monitoring equipment is installed at the worksite the employer must agree to any Corrections or monitoring company staff visiting the offender/defendant at any time.

-Where possible these visits will be made when it will cause the least disruption to the offender/defendant’s work.
+Where possible these visits will be times to cause the least disruption to the offender/defendant’s work.

-If an offender/defendant leaves the workplace without prior approval, it is imperative that you let the offender’s Probation Officer or, for a defendant, the EM Bail Team know as soon as possible.
+If an offender/defendant leaves the workplace without prior approval, it is imperative that you tell the offender’s probation officer or, for a defendant, the EM Bail Team know as soon as possible.